research-team/grants/dream/intro.md

 (especially situations of humans interaction and social behaviour) advanced learning and behavioural models including emotional reactions are needed.
 One of the most promising such models is Spiking Neural Networks (with neuromodulation) as it's the most direct mapping of mammals' brain activity.
-Current robotics systems usually do not have enough memory and computational capacity to run realistic simulations of human brain activity.
+Current robotic systems usually do not have enough memory and computational capacity to run realistic simulations of human brain activity.

 For example this is computation resources of rather advanced bipedal robotic platform AR-601:

 * CPU  - 4th Gen Intel® Core™ i7-4700EQ 4-Core 3.4GHz processor;
-* System Memory -  1 x204-Pin DDR3L 1333MHz SO-DIMMup to 8 GB;
+* System Memory -  1 x204-Pin DDR3L 1333MHz SO-DIMM up to 8 GB;

-But simulation of 1% of human brain required a cluster of 250 K supercomputers that was done by RIKEN institute in 2013 and this simulation was slower than human brain in 1000 times.
+But simulation of 1% of human brain required a cluster of 250 K supercomputers (each contains 96 computing nodes, each  node contains a 2.0 GHz 8-core SPARC64 processor and 16 GB of memory) that was done by RIKEN institute in 2013 and this simulation was slower than human brain in 1000 times.
 According to the estimates of the Human brain project the computational capacity to simulate whole human brain is 1 exaflop that is not feasible at the moment.

-In case of emotional behavioral simulations we probably need some intermediate layer to be stored and used on the robotic system and while realistic spiking NN should be used to generate this intermediate layer using super-computer like Lomonosov.
+In case of emotional behavioral simulations we probably need some intermediate layer to be stored and used on the robotic system while realistic spiking NN should be used to generate this intermediate layer using super-computer like Lomonosov.

 ## Solution